Ready, set, go: Sports in Berlin

 In addition to these “Big Six,” there are also a further 145 national teams at home in the capital.
 Taken together, these teams attract almost one million visitors from outside the city each year, roughly 92% of which can be attributed to the Big Six.

-The most recent statistics – gathered in 2011/2012 – indicate that visitors who travelled to Berlin from outside the city to attend sporting events and home games of Berlin-based national teams generated a primary economic stimulus of roughly €129.1 million.
-Berlin sports clubs and associations – led by the Big Six, but also including other popular annual sporting events – are important engines behind the development of the sports economy.
-Without a doubt, Berlin is the place to be for sports.
+The most recent statistics from 2011/2012 indicate that Berlin visitors who attend sporting events and home games of Berlin-based national teams generated a primary economic stimulus of roughly €129.1 million.
+Sports clubs and associations – led by the Big Six, but also including other popular annual sporting events – are important engines behind the development of the sports economy in Berlin.